FadeDragon/Resume2020/Playing with - Lambda Extensions Preview/README.md

 ## Next Steps

-The importance of extensions is the ability to write custom tools using the extensions API.
+The significance of lambda extensions is the ability to write custom tools using the extensions API.

 https://aws.amazon.com/blogs/compute/building-extensions-for-aws-lambda-in-preview/